 In 2019, the Hartford Foundation for Public Giving established $100,000 Greater Together Community Funds for each of the 29 towns in the Foundation’s region, which includes the City of Hartford.

 The purpose of the Greater Together Community Funds is to support residents in taking ownership of the needs in their towns, encourage broad and inclusive civic engagement, and anchor the Hartford Foundation in each town.
 In 2020, Hartford’s Greater Together Community Fund Advisory Committee was created.

 Advisory Committee Members

-The role of the Advisory Committee is to design and lead an inclusive process to identify the needs in your community, and design a grantmaking process aimed to ensure that the Greater Together Community Funds can have the greatest impact for the benefit of town residents.
+The role of the Advisory Committee is to design and lead an inclusive process to identify the needs in Hartford and manage a grantmaking process aimed to ensure that the Greater Together Community Fund can have the greatest impact for the benefit of Hartford residents.

-David Barrett, Talia Clarke, Hasion Gaston, Merlyn Herrera Duran, Lara Langer, Tyree McMillan, Renato Muguerz, Devonn Smith
+David Barrett, Tamar Birckhead, Talia Clarke, Hasion Gaston, Merlyn Herrera Duran, Shannon Kula, Lara Langer, Tyree McMillan, Greg Secord, Alexander Thomas, Zachery Rubin

 For media inquiries, please contact Chris Senecal at email@example.com